Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/indexing-unique.markdown

 ---

 Unique constraints can be defined for an attribute or attributes of a space class.
 This will ensure that only one instance of the space class exists in the space with the specific attribute value.
-These indexes are applicable to all types of index; Basic, Extended, Compound and Collection indices.
+These indexes are applicable to all types of index; Equal, Ordered, Equal-and-Ordered, Compound, and Collection indexes.

-{{%note%}}
+{{%note "Note"%}}
 The uniqueness is enforced per partition and not over the whole cluster.
 {{%/note%}}